-Pineapples contain bromelain, an enzyme that helps to break down proteins and aids digestion (17).
+Pineapples contain bromelain, an enzyme that helps to break down proteins and may aid digestion (17).

 3. Reduces Inflammation

-Bromelain is also known for its anti-inflammatory properties, which can help to reduce swelling and pain (17).
+Bromelain is also known for its anti-inflammatory properties, which might help to reduce swelling and pain (17).

 5. Improves Heart Health

-Pineapples are a good source of potassium, which is essential for maintaining a healthy heart (6).
+Pineapples are a good source of potassium, which is essential for maintaining a healthy cardiovascular system (6).

 6. Keeps Bones Strong

 Pineapples are also rich in manganese, a mineral that is important for bone health (9).

 The vitamin C in pineapples might help to improve the appearance of your skin by reducing wrinkles and fine lines (24).
 Don’t apply pineapple topically, however, as the acidity may cause irritation.